Safeguarding policy Statement (2021)

 Phone/email: +447597226593/ firstname.lastname@example.org

-Nominated Bureau Leadership Person (third line of call when either DSO’s are unavailable, this person will work with the DSO to ensure safeguarding recommendations are carried out for Demsoc)
+Nominated Bureau Leadership Person (second line of call when either DSO’s are unavailable, this person will work with the DSO to ensure safeguarding recommendations are carried out for Demsoc)

 Name: Mel Stevens

 We are committed to reviewing our policy and good practice annually, due to its nature, importance and the rapidly changing policy landscape which affects the content of this policy.
 Reviews will be carried out by the Designated Safeguarding Officer in partnership with the Leadership Team (the Bureau).